Feynman’s Character of Physical Law Lectures

 Lecture Five is about the arrow of time.
 If you skip ahead to the 18th minute or so, you’ll hear Feynman explain the Boltzmann Brain argument.

-30 thoughts on “Feynman’s Character of Physical Law Lectures”
+30 responses to “Feynman’s Character of Physical Law Lectures”

 I did watch lecture 5 and couldn’t help but thinking about your earlier posts on the incompatibility between science and religion.
 He contrasted the notions of the “fundamental laws” and “beauty and hope” and raised the question of which one is nearer to god.
 His answer of course was neither and no deep understanding of the world could be achieved by standing solely at either end.